hackerschoice/gsocket/README.md

 The GSRN is a free cloud service and is free to use by anyone.

 The Global Socket Toolkit comes with a set of tools:
-* **gs** - Make an existing program accessible via the GSRN.
+* **gsocket** - Make an existing program accessible via the GSRN.
 It does so by analyzing the program and replacing the IP-Layer with its own Gsocket-Layer.
 Any connection to a hostname ending in *'\*.gsocket'* is redirected via the GSRN to the listening server.
 * **gs-netcat** - Netcat on steroids.
 Turn gs-netcat into an AES-256 encrypted reverse backdoor via TOR (optional) with a true PTY/interactive command shell (```gs-netcat -s MySecret -i```), integrated file-transfer, spawn a Socks4/4a/5 proxy or forward TCP connections or give somebody temporary shell access.
 * **gs-sftp** - sftp server & client between two firewalled workstations (```gs-sftp -s MySecret```)
 * **gs-mount** - Access and mount a remote file system (```gs-mount -s MySecret ~/mnt/warez```)